 When a studio has complete confidence in an upcoming film, they will bring it to CinemaCon and screen it in its entirety.
 This year, Universal brought Scott Derrickson’s thriller THE BLACK PHONE for audiences to screen.
 The movie stars Ethan Hawke as a kidnapper who places his latest victim in an empty room save for a black phone that is disconnected… but then starts ringing.
 Reaction to THE BLACK PHONE was extremely positive, setting up an anticipated June arrival.

-Remind Me THE BLACK PHONE opens June 24th
+Get Tickets BLACK PHONE opens June 24th

 But that wasn’t all that Universal brought.
 Here’s what else horror fans can look forward to.